 Ericsson collaborates with a variety of partners such as UN agencies, mobile operators, NGOs, academia and others who share our vision and can amplify the potential of ICT to progress socio-economic development.
 Ericsson is lead technology partner in Connect To Learn, an initiative with a specific focus on benefitting girls and their education needs.
 Since 2010, Connect To Learn has supported UNESCO's Education for All goals by deploying mobile broadband and cloud solutions, combined with hands-on training in ICT, to schools in 14 countries.

 Girls in ICT

-Ericsson marked ‘Girls in ICT Day’ on April 28, 2016 with events all over the globe, including seminars, workshops and campus visits.
+Ericsson marks "Girls in ICT Day" in April with events all over the globe, including seminars, workshops and campus visits.
 The focus of the day is to empower and encourage girls and young women to consider careers in ICT.

 Ericsson is a Bronze sponsor of Robogals – an international, student-run organization that aims to increase female participation in engineering, science and technology through fun and educational initiatives aimed at girls in primary and secondary school.
 Ericsson also sponsors three Robogals Excellence Scholarships.

 Ericsson partners with Techno Girls programme to teach essential skills to young South African females by providing job shadowing opportunities.